GeoKnow/Jassa/README.md

 The attributes of `$ref` mean the following:
 * target: The name of the target mapping that is referred to
-* on: Which variable of the referencing map should be joined with the target map's variable on the `id` field
+* on: Which variable of the referencing map should be joined with the target map's variable on the `id` field (if omitted, the outer-most `id` attribute will be used)
 * attr: The attribute in the target mapping which which will become the value of the reference
 * join: If false, nested lookups will be performed, otherwise, the reference will result in a SPARQL left join
 * copy: If false, only a single object will be created which will be referred to by all references.
 If true, each reference receives its own copy.